 Is a dose of 1,000 mg of vitamin C safe?
-Yes, you shouldn’t take it for 2 reasons…
+Actually yes, but you shouldn’t take it for 2 reasons…

 What’s the recommended daily intake of vitamin C?

-Smokers have increased oxidative stress.
+Moreover, smokers need more vitamin C per day.
+They need additionally 35 mg of vitamin C a day, as smokers have increased oxidative stress.
 A study suggested that drinking orange juice can increase plasma concentrations of vitamin C in humans.
-Smokers can benefit the most (4).
+Smokers can benefit the most.

 Effects of Mega doses of vitamin C